- Michigan’s Torch Lake was named the most beautiful lake in the world by National Geographic.

 Known for its clear crystal waters, gorgeous shoreline sunrises, and white-sand beaches, Lake Huron is considered one of the most beautiful lakes in Northern Michigan.
-Of any of the Great Lakes, Lake Huron has the largest shoreline length, housing over 30,000 islands!
+Lake Huron has the most enormous shoreline length of any of the Great Lakes, housing over 30,000 islands!
 It is the second-largest of the Great Lakes with a depth of over 300 feet.
-It is no surprise that it was nicknamed “La Mer Douche” meaning the “freshwater sea.”
+Unsurprisingly, it was nicknamed “La Mer Douche” meaning the “freshwater sea.”
 The pristine turquoise waters of Lake Huron are an incredible sight!

 It’s almost impossible to talk about the incredible lakes in Northern Michigan without mentioning Lake Superior — one of the world’s largest bodies of water.
 Lake Superior is the largest of the Great Lakes in North America.
 It houses more than 80 species of fish, making it a top spot for fishing.
 Besides fishing, it is also known for camping, diving, hiking, and kayaking.
 There are numerous sea caves, sandstone cliffs, breathtaking waterfalls, and iconic lighthouses dotting Lake Superior, which is what makes it an attractive tourist spot.
 Exploring the scenic and rugged beauty of Lake Superior promises to be a truly memorable experience.